tluyben/updatewp/README.md

 Open cron_updatewps and change /root into the home of the user you are using to update all WPs (so the current directory as you are following this).

 Move cron_updatewps to /etc/cron.xxx where xxx = daily, hourly or whatever you want it to be.
-The wp-cli script, when there is nothing to update, is very light weight, so running hourly works fine.
+The wp-cli script is, when there is nothing to update, very light weight, so running hourly works well.